 Another thing to take into consideration is the fact that the wedding coordinator’s job does not end after the ceremony.
 Sometimes friends and family are invited to enjoy the reception after the ceremony, which leaves no one to help coordinate things like the toasts, cake cutting, garter toss, etc. Additionally, when you don’t have a point person to be in charge of cleanup at the end of the night it can cause added stress for your friends.

 If you are going to have a family friend coordinate your wedding day, we would recommend utilizing our DIY Bride Guide as a resource for them throughout the wedding weekend.

 What kinds of weddings do you do?

 We are firm believers that love is love and that everyone deserves to have a perfect wedding day.
-We are happy to accommodate religious, secular, LGBT, and military weddings.
+We are happy to accommodate religious, secular, LGBT, intimate/micro, military weddings, and elopements.

-While we don't have one style preference over another i.e. boho, vintage, southern, modern we do have different members of our team with different specialties, so we may recommend someone specifically to work with you if they seem like the best match for you!
+While we don't have one style preference over another i.e. boho, vintage, southern, modern, etc. we do have different members of our team with different specialties, so we may recommend someone specifically to work with you if they seem like the best match for you!

 What services do you offer?

-Wedding management (which is our take on day of/month of coordination), partial and full service planning and design, event planning and design, baking, bartending, small scale catering, calligraphy services, and decor rentals.
+Wedding management (which is our take on day of/month of coordination), partial and full service planning and design, intimate weddings and elopements, event planning and design, baking, bartending, small scale catering, calligraphy services, and decor rentals.
 Additionally we have event assistants on staff to assist with decorating, catering, and event management.

 What do you charge for consultations?

-Although we maintain a full schedule, we feel it’s important to maintain that our initial consultations be free, whether in person or on the phone.
+Although we maintain a full schedule, we feel it’s important to maintain that our initial consultations be free, whether in person, via Zoom, or on the phone.
 We want to ensure that you are satisfied with what we have to offer before signing on the dotted line.